 The obligation on the employer, provided the employee gives appropriate notice (and this should be checked with the employee when the need arises), is to allow the employee to return to the position that the employee left in order to go on parental leave.

 Most employers have extensive policies relating to the operation of parental leave within their businesses.
 While the general principles cannot be diluted or changed in any way, there may be particular requirements around the giving of notice of which the employee should be aware before taking leave.

 Long service leave

-The basic prescription for long service leave is that any employee who has completed 10 years service with one employer is entitled to 8.6667 weeks long service leave.
+The basic prescription for long service leave is that any employee who has completed 10 years of service with one employer is entitled to 8.6667 weeks long service leave.

 It is unlawful for an employer to pay or for an employee to receive payment in lieu of long service leave unless the employment has been terminated or it has been permitted by the Queensland Industrial Relations Commission upon application.

-In the event of an employee’s position being terminated after more than seven but less than 10 years service, the employee may be paid out the value of the accrued but unused long service leave.
+In the event of an employee’s position being terminated after more than seven but less than 10 years of service, the employee may be paid out the value of the accrued but unused long service leave.
 The calculation is made on a pro-rata basis.

 In these circumstances, however, the employee is only entitled to the value of the accrued long service leave if the cessation of the employment occurred due to the following reasons:

 - The employer dismissed the employee for a reason other than the employee’s conduct, capacity or performance.

 - The employer unfairly dismissed the employee.